 There are many good reasons to use a microservices architecture.
-But there are no free lunches.
-The positives of microservices come with added complexity.
-Teams should happily take on that complexity...provided the application in question benefits from the upside of microservices.
+But there are no free lunches, and the positives of microservices come with added complexity.
+Teams should happily take on that complexity ... provided the application in question benefits from the upside of microservices.

-Matt Stine and I recently spent a few days with a client walking through some of their applications.
-The discussion started from a standpoint of "everything should be a microservice" as it often does these days.
+A few years ago, my colleague Matt Stine and I spent a few days with a client walking through some of their applications.
+The discussion started from a standpoint of “everything should be a microservice,” as it often does these days.
 The conversation stalled as people argued over various implementation details.

 That prompted Matt to write a set of principles on the whiteboard.
 These simple statements guided us the rest of the day.
 They led us to question every part of the application architecture, looking for places where a microservice would deliver value.
 The list fundamentally changed the tone of the conversation and helped the team make good architectural decisions.